What is SPF flattening (and when to actually use it)

 …and when to avoid it

 For many organizations, flattening is a disproportionate response.
-Before reaching for it, exhaust the healthier options:
+The healthier options come first:

-1. Clean out unnecessary includes.
-Half of all overflows come from tools you no longer use.
+- Cleaning out unnecessary includes.
+Half of all overflows come from tools no longer in use.
 It's free and risk-free.

 In the vast majority of cases, those three levers are enough to get back under ten without the debt of full flattening.
 The detailed sequence is in the 10-lookup limit.

 A reflex to avoid, often seen alongside flattening: using the overhaul as an excuse to switch to ~all "to be safe."
-Flattening changes nothing about your SPF's strictness — -all (hardfail) remains the right terminal qualifier for a controlled domain.
-Flattening and weakening are two separate decisions; don't conflate them.
+Flattening changes nothing about an SPF's strictness — -all (hardfail) remains the right terminal qualifier for a controlled domain.
+Flattening and weakening are two separate decisions, not to be conflated.
 The nuance is explained in the -all and ~all mechanisms.

-Once the record is flattened, check two things:
+Once the record is flattened, two things call for a check:

-1. The resolution count is back under ten, and the syntax is valid — a glance in our free analyzer, as described in how to check your record.
+- The resolution count is back under ten, and the syntax is valid — a glance in our free analyzer, as described in how to check an SPF record.

-2. Your sources still pass, over time.
-Watch your aggregate reports in the following weeks: a source that suddenly starts failing SPF is the signal that an IP range changed and your flattening aged out.
+- The sources still pass, over time.
+The aggregate reports of the following weeks tell: a source that suddenly starts failing SPF is the signal that an IP range changed and the flattening aged out.

 Frequently asked questions

-Will I have to re-flatten often?
-It depends on your providers' stability.
+Does re-flattening come up often?
+It depends on the providers' stability.
 Some almost never move, others change ranges several times a year.
-Without an automated service, plan for regular reviews — that's exactly the debt to anticipate.
+Without an automated service, regular reviews are the rule — that's exactly the debt to anticipate.

-Can I put everything in ip4: and have no includes?
-Technically yes, but you become responsible for every IP of every provider, forever.
+Can everything go in ip4:, with no includes at all?
+Technically yes, but that means becoming responsible for every IP of every provider, forever.
 That's rarely reasonable, except for a fully in-house-controlled sending infrastructure.

 Does flattening fix the duplicate SPF record problem?
 No, those are two separate issues.
 Having two v=spf1 records is a configuration error to fix by merging into one — independently of the resolution count.

 Is there an official "right" number of includes?
-No fixed number — what matters is the total resolution count staying at ten or below, not how many include lines you write.
+No fixed number — what matters is the total resolution count staying at ten or below, not how many include lines are written.
 Two includes that each unfold into six resolutions are worse than five that resolve to one apiece.
-Always measure the unfolded tree, not the visible lines.
+What counts is the unfolded tree, not the visible lines.

 Should small senders bother with flattening at all?
 Usually not.
 A domain with one or two providers is comfortably under the limit and gains nothing from flattening — only the maintenance debt.
 Flattening is a tool for the genuinely overloaded record, not a default best practice.
-If you're not seeing a PermError, leave your includes alone.
+No PermError in sight means the includes are best left alone.

-Should you flatten, clean up, or split into subdomains?
-The answer depends on your real providers and the stability of their IPs.
-Thomas, your virtual CISO, unfolds your SPF, identifies the greedy includes, separates the ones you can freeze safely from the ones that move, and recommends the most durable fix for your case — not the most fashionable.
+Flattening, cleaning up, or splitting into subdomains?
+The answer depends on the real providers in play and the stability of their IPs.
+Thomas, the virtual CISO, unfolds the SPF, identifies the greedy includes, separates the ones that can be frozen safely from the ones that move, and recommends the most durable fix for the case at hand — not the most fashionable.

-Analyze your domain for free → or create an account to keep a clean SPF under the bar.
+Analyze a domain for free or create an account to keep a clean SPF under the bar.

 Related guides